meese-os/meeseOS/README.md

 Ensure you have properly updated `website/src/server/auth/.env.json` to not include the placeholder comments.

+You can run `pnpm run build:production` to build the project in production mode, otherwise it will be built in development mode.

 ### Testing

 To run the test suite, run: